 Steven believes that entrepreneurship is also an instrumental peace-building mechanism, so their mission is to connect and lift Cyprus through entrepreneurship and innovation, and to further engage peacefully both north and south communities.
 He found his co-founder, Burak Doluay, on Google when trying to find a startup ecosystem in the north of the country.
 They had both been working on a similar idea and had a strong shared vision.
 The partnership was natural and meant to be.
 They have been working together ever since.
 They only met in person about 3 months after connecting online at a networking event they both hosted in the UN Buffer Zone of Cyprus after their website had already reached more subscribers than they had imagined.
 They work really well together, splitting their work by skillset and competencies, not titles.

 Steven and Burak are co-founders and co-directors of CyprusInno, sharing the power and building cooperatively between north and south as a model for how the island can be governed by both a Greek- and Turkish- Cypriot population, and to furthermore prove that they can do it in a business and be the model for the political level.
 Today, they are not only business partners, but best friends.
-Burak does graphic and design work and is responsible for partnerships, meetings, education, and trainings.
+Burak does graphic and design work and is responsible for partnerships, meetings, education, and training.
 Steven handles the digital platform, marketing, fundraising, and proposals.
 So far, they’ve agreed on everything for the strategy of the company but, after collaborating for 3 years, they are working hard to expand the core team to listen to different and more challenging ideas.

 Together, Burak and Steven created CyprusInno, the first and largest inter-communal platform connecting Cypriot entrepreneurs and startups island-wide and promoting peace in Cyprus.
 CyprusInno is a digital and live events platform offering Cypriot entrepreneurs the chance to connect with like-minded innovators island-wide.
 The venture empowers entrepreneurs, giving them greater access to co-founders, employees, advisors, and investors.
-Users meet regularly, and the platform organizes trainings, workshops, business mixers, and mentorship programs.
+Users meet regularly, and the platform organizes training, workshops, business mixers, and mentorship programs.
 The organization uses a portfolio of digital tools and live events to help Cypriots build sustainable businesses.
 As a byproduct of this ecosystem, they help build sustainable peace.
 The mission of CyprusInno is to provide all tools that Cypriot entrepreneurs need to create their sustainable business and at the same time cooperate and build a more sustainable social and economic future for the island.

-Steven did not start as a social entrepreneur, but his mindset changed during his MBA: “Nothing is worth doing unless it has a true social impact and makes positive change in the world.
+Steven did not start as a social entrepreneur, but his mindset changed during his MBA: “Nothing is worth doing unless it has a true social impact and makes a positive change in the world.
 Our purpose is to give what we can to make the world a better place before we leave it.”
 His experience has been up and down, failures and successes, but the journey is totally worth it.
 The most rewarding thing Steven believes he personally got from their initiative was the opportunity to meet more Turkish-Cypriots and discover that Cypriots across the island have a common identity and culture despite the historical and geographical differences and divisions.
 “Through this experience, I have truly understood what it means to be Cypriot.”
-In the north of the country they speak Turkish-Cypriot and in the South they speak Greek-Cypriot.
+In the north of the country, they speak Turkish-Cypriot and in the South, they speak Greek-Cypriot.
 Both are dialects, but most of the population has some level of English language proficiency.
 There are challenges sometimes working together because of language, but there are initiatives working to tackle this.

 It is very hard for the community on the ground to stay motivated and hopeful, as there is not much hope on the political level, but Steven said that the future vision of what they want to build is what keeps them committed and inspired to continue the venture when things become hard.
 Despite the political problem with no real signs of negotiation, “if we unite on the ground and bring people together through business, we can achieve cooperation on a community level and build a sustainable future.”
-They have 2 main visions: i) To make the model successful in Cyprus to bring people together and replicate it in other post-conflict regions around the world by connecting entrepreneurs. ii) To unite Cyprus via business and be the model of a future state for stability, prosperity and peace.
+They have 2 main visions: i) To make the model successful in Cyprus to bring people together and replicate it in other post-conflict regions around the world by connecting entrepreneurs. ii) To unite Cyprus via business and be the model of a future state for stability, prosperity, and peace.
 “Entrepreneurs find solutions where politicians stop at a roadblock.”

 CyprusInno hosts the largest database of start-ups and related services in the country.
 They ultimately hope to achieve with their social business to be a model for the region with regards to stability and prosperity.
 The goal of CyprusInno is to reach 1,000,000 euros in economic value created through island-wide partnerships established in their network in the next 2 years.